cocomelonc/peekaboo/README.md

 - `--json` is intended for automation and works on the data-oriented commands.
 - Malpedia search prefers local caches first, then falls back to the API when needed.
-- The CLI renders color by default, including when output is recorded or piped.
-Use explicit `--no-color` for clean logs or limited terminals.
+- The CLI is always in color (truecolor forced, including when output is recorded or piped) - there is no disable switch.
+Pipe through `sed 's/\x1b\[[0-9;]*m//g'` if you need clean logs.
-- For stable alignment, use a regular monospace terminal font such as `DejaVu Sans Mono`, `Liberation Mono`, `Ubuntu Mono`, `Cascadia Mono`, or `Courier New`.
-The CLI avoids wide emoji in aligned output so it behaves well in tmux, SSH, and common Linux terminals.
+- For stable alignment, use any regular monospace terminal font such as `DejaVu Sans Mono`, `Liberation Mono`, `Ubuntu Mono`, `Cascadia Mono`, or `Courier New`.
+Output is pure ASCII plus color attributes (no box-drawing, no emoji), so alignment holds in tmux, SSH, and common Linux terminals regardless of font.

 ---